Exergy123/BioCNC/README.md

 Table of contents:

       *Master Thesis Memory
-      *Slides of the presentation
+      *3D Parts
       *Arduino Firmware, based of Sprinter
       *Control Host, based on Pronterface

   Videos:

+  Slides of the presentation: